 The Good Cheer Food Bank is the oldest non-profit on Whidbey Island, serving over 800 families a month.
 The apprentice will not only learn how to manage the sizeable weekly work parties and service-learning groups at The Good Cheer Garden, they will be heavily involved in farming at The Big ACRE, and will be responsible for managing The Bayview Garden, an 1/8th acre growing space.
 The apprentice will learn techniques for growing many thousands of pounds of produce on relatively small parcels of land (all together a little more than 1.5 acres), all of which will go to the portions of our population who usually do not have the choice of eating local and organically grown food: the young and the poor.
 The Garden Manager is Camille Green.

 - The Good Cheer Garden is a .4 acre garden that was installed in 2008.
 It is a busy and very public garden that hosts many service-learning groups, and serves as a demonstration garden as well as a vegetable production space.

 - The Bayview Garden is located next door to Good Cheer, and was started years ago as a school garden for the alternative school.
 The school has since moved campuses, and now the apprentice at Good Cheer manages the Bayview Garden.
-The garden itself is about an 1/8 of an acre, and grew over 1,000 lbs in 2016.
+The garden itself is about an 1/8 of an acre, and includes vegetable beds, perennial herbs, raspberries and three fruit trees.

-One apprentice is selected for the Good Cheer Food Bank.
+Two apprentices are selected for the Good Cheer Food Bank.
 They will learn how to grow food in the Pacific Northwest while also learning the basics of managing a small-scale farm, and coordinating a volunteer driven demonstration garden.
-They will also gain experience in basic carpentry and use of power tools, and simple machinery like a weed-whacker, walk-behind mower, and walk-behind rototiller, as well as experience in blogging, outreach, and event and volunteer coordination
+They will also gain experience in basic carpentry and use of power tools, and simple machinery like a weed-whacker, walk-behind mower, a small tractor, as well as experience in blogging, outreach, and event and volunteer coordination

 To learn more check out the following websites: